wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Structural Analysis/Static Equilibrium.md

 $\LARGE |\vec{someVector}|$
 The **magnitude** or "length" of a vector from head to tail of vector.
 ##### To Find the Angles between the $x, y, z$ Axes Relative to the 3D Force Vector
+And therefore, find the Resultant Force Vector (i.e. its component vectors, its magnitude and its orientation).
 ###### Utilizes $\LARGE A'$
 To find force component vectors using the [[#Transverse Angle $ Theta$|Transverse Angle]] (in the $x$ and $y$ plane) method or the [[#Coordinate Direction Angles|Coordinate Direction Angles]].
 ![[Pasted image 20240506124911.png]]

-These angles can then be used to find the magnitudes of the 3D component vectors.
+These angles can then be used to find the magnitudes and orientations of the 3D component vectors.
 ###### Magnitudes of 3D Component Vectors
 Utilizing the angles produced via [[#Azimuth Angle $ Phi$|Azimuth]], [[#Transverse Angle $ Theta$|Transverse]] or [[#Coordinate Direction Angles|Coordinate Direction Angles]], the trigonometric functions ($sin$) and ($cos$) can then be used to find the magnitudes of the component vectors, and thus the vector form also.
 ![[Pasted image 20240506133208.png]]
-###### Coordinate Direction Angles:
+###### Coordinate Direction Angles
 Measured from the **positive** $x, y, z$ axes.
 The 3D Force Vector will always be **adjacent** to the Coordinate Direction Angle and therefore, obtained via the $cos$ function.
 Are used to find the **orientation** of the Resultant Vector.